 ICANN 61 Questions and Answers

 Who associated with the domain name registration needs to be identified and/or contacted for each purpose?

+The entity identified in this use case is the individual (either private or associated by an organization) who has made the decision to purchase the domain name in order to provide access to Internet services that are or will be made available using the domain name.

 What is the objective achieved by identifying and/or contacting each of those entities?

+Domain name Owner and Internet Service identification

+Ability to contact registrant in case of operational issues related to domain name resolution and services associated with the domain name (e.g. ability to identify ISP/Hosting provider).

 What might be expected of that entity with regard to the domain name?

+Operational issue resolution

+Identification of domain name owner.